MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Enable your Java WebLogic web app to sign in users to your Microsoft Entra ID tenant with the Microsoft identity platform
+# Enable sign-in for Java WebLogic apps using Microsoft Entra ID

 This article demonstrates a Java WebLogic web app that signs in users to your Microsoft Entra ID tenant using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).